NicoOgno/SQL_server_tutorial/02_MSQLS_IDE.md

 1. Erase the default connection in folder **Connections**.

 2. Then right click in folder **Connections** and select new connection.
-In Server Name write `.\`, enter your password in Password input and click ok.
+In Server Name write `.\`, enter your password in Password input and click 🆗.